Our Work in Advocacy

 Team Up for Cross-Sector Collaboration

-As the chair of the Steering Committee of the U.S. Campaign to Ban Landmines and Cluster Munition Coalition, we are joining our partners in calling the new administration to change course on U.S. landmine and cluster munition policies, including instituting a ban on the use of these weapons as well as an accelerated timeline for the destruction of U.S. stockpiles.
+As the chair of the U.S. Campaign to Ban Landmines and Cluster Munition Coalition, we are joining our partners in calling on the new administration to change course on U.S. landmine and cluster munition policies, including instituting a ban on the use of these weapons as well as an accelerated timeline for the destruction of U.S. stockpiles.